|

 In addition to promoting good digestion and elimination, the fiber in many carbohydrate foods can contribute to a healthy colon and decreased exposure to harmful toxins.
 Sufficient fiber in the diet has also been associated with decreased risk of diabetes, heart disease, cancer and irritable bowel syndrome.

-Interesting Fact: Some health experts believe that the health of the colon is directly correlated with overall health.
-One way to help keep your colon healthy is to get enough fiber in your diet and keep things moving!
+Interesting Fact about Healthy Eating Fiber: Most health experts believe that the health of the "gut" is directly correlated with overall health.
+One way to help keep your gut healthy is to get enough fiber in your diet to feed the beneficial bacteria and keep toxins moving out!

 Since fiber creates bulk in your stomach and digestive tract, it can help you to lose weight by allowing you to feel full, while consuming fewer calories.
 In addition, foods that are good sources of fiber are often lower in fat and calories, so if you eat the same volume of food, you may actually eat fewer calories, without feeling deprived.